Matthew Williams: When did you first realise that you wanted to be a model?

-MW: What’s your favorite video game?
+MW: What’s your favourite video game?
 Because I remember the first time I met you, you were like 'I was up playing Call Of Duty with my roommate until like 2 in the morning!
 And then we went to Best Buy to buy a big screen TV to play Call Of Duty on'.

 MB: Haha, yeah.
-Um I think my favorite is GTA.
+Um I think my favourite is GTA.
 Cause it’s like, I like to play the games online because I’m really terrible, so online you just troll around and shoot other people, but then they can’t find you so I’m like, 'Alright, I’m cool with that'.

 MW: Do you work best to music, if so what music?

 MB: Um I mean when I’m doing model work and stuff like that I really like listening to, I don’t know how to say the genre.
 Have you ever heard of Thundercat or Flying Lotus?
 I guess like soft jazzy electrical music?
 That’s basically my jam when I’m trying to focus.

 MB: Um I’m flawless.
 No I’m kidding.
 I’m trying to pick one.
 No I’m just kidding.
 I feel like I definitely, the people who are around me, I feel like I kind of want to fix them I guess?
 I think that I can identify people’s problems and I want to help them, but it’s definitely not a cool thing to do.
 I feel like a lot of times in my life I try to help people, but people really don’t appreciate that.

 JW: I think I can do that too.
 I always want to help people and make them feel better, but maybe they don’t always want/need that.